-Our diverse master’s degree options prepare students for a very wide set of careers in statistics.
+Our diverse in-person master’s degree options prepare students for a very wide set of careers in statistics.
 The information below is about our in-person program.
 For those looking for more flexibility, the degree is offered as an online program.

 On-campus Master of Statistics students can choose from several concentrations.
 In addition to the traditional (no concentration) Master of Statistics degree, four concentrations are available:

 - Traditional: The goal of the traditional degree is a solid foundation in the core areas of statistics, such as design of experiments and computational statistics.
 This route may provide the best preparation for someone working on interdisciplinary teams.

 - Biostatistics: The concentration in biostatistics will provide training in statistical methods useful in the design and analysis of studies conducted in medical research, the pharmaceutical industry, and the area of public health.
 Students will learn fundamentals of clinical trials and epidemiological studies and will be exposed to recent advances in statistical methods for the analysis of time-to-event, categorical and longitudinal data.

 - Environmental Statistics: Students in the environmental statistics concentration should be involved with research and consulting in the environmental area and interact with environmental scientists.
 This may be accomplished through projects of the department or university or through internships with the Environmental Protection Agency and the National Institute of Statistical Sciences in Research Triangle Park.